 Erin Rogers earned an MFA in Creative Writing from the University of Utah in 2010.
 She likes her text on the page and screen, sometimes simultaneously.
 She recently performed her piece “Black Lagoon” at the 2011 &Now conference in San Diego as part of their Innovation in a Box series.
 Her work has most recently appeared in Quarterly West and A Bad Penny Review.
 She has lived and worked in places as diverse as California, France, and Utah.
 She currently lives in Salt Lake City.

 Laura Stott earned her MFA in Creative Writing from Eastern Washington University in 2004, at which time she was managing editor of Willow Springs.
-Laura spent nearly a decade of summers living in Skagway, Alaska, setting a migration pattern between her northerly home and various western states.
+Afterwards, Laura spent nearly a decade of summers living in Skagway, Alaska, setting a migration pattern between her northerly home and various western states.
 She now teaches at Weber State University in Ogden, Utah.
-Her poems have been published in several journals, such as Hayden’s Ferry Review, Bellingham Review, Crab Creek Review, and our local Sugar House Review.
-Laura is seeking a publisher for her completed poetry manuscript, The Dreaming Youths, which explores both migration and myth.
-She is now working on a second book, designed as a poetry and painting collaboration with her sister, Katheryn Stott Buxton, a visual artist.
+Her poems have been published in several journals, such as Cutbank, Hayden’s Ferry Review, Bellingham Review, Crab Creek Review, and our local Sugar House Review.
+Laura’s first poetry collection, In the Museum of Coming and Going, will be released by Western Michigan University’s press, New Issues Poetry and Prose, in fall 2014.

 Natalie Taylor has written for most the local rags in town, was an associate editor of Salt Lake magazine and their varied publications, and a senior copywriter in an in-house ad agency for a health care technology company.
 For several years, she wrote a book review column for City Weekly and has a story included in New Genesis, an anthology.
 Taylor’s poem “Last Day of July”, published in Ellipsis, Literature and Art, Spring 2000, won the 2000 Academy of American Poets Contest.
 In 1998, she won second place for creative nonfiction in the Utah Arts Council Creative Writing Competition.
 She earned a BFA in English with a creative writing emphasis from the University of Utah.